 - For people with severe allergies, asthma, or a compromised immune system, this might not be enough for you.
 Consideration should be given to a higher MPR value, which we’ll discuss in the next section.

-The Best Furnace Filter for Severe Allergies, Asthma, or a Compromised Immune System
+The Best Furnace Filter for Allergies, Asthma, or a Compromised Immune System

 For most people with allergies or asthma, the 3M Purple Filter shown above will be plenty of filtration for you.
 My wife has moderate to severe asthma, uses her rescue inhaler daily, and for what it’s worth, we use the 3M Purple Filters, and she has noticed a great improvement.
 What I am saying is this: this section is for people who either have, or someone in their house who has, severe allergies, asthma, or a compromised immune system from chemotherapy, etc. Although I can’t guarantee any results from the use of a furnace filter, I will tell you that 3M makes a “Nuke Option” for allergens and asthma – that is what we will now take a look at the best furnace filter for allergies and asthma:

 The 3M Filtrete Healthy Living 2800 MPR Air Filter